-Before spending any significant sum of money, or doing business deals that will put your family at risk, make sure you seek the counsel of your spouse.
-Not only is it the right thing to do, in the end, it will probably prevent big financial mistakes.
-God has blessed you with a spouse to complement you and bring balance to your decisions.
+Before spending any significant sum of money or doing business deals that will put your family at risk, make sure you seek your spouse’s counsel.
+Not only is it the right thing to do, but in the end, it will also probably prevent big financial mistakes.
+God has blessed you with a spouse to complement you and balance your decisions.

 No.4 – Talk Regularly!